Loans and Grants

 Supplementary Grants

-Students with dependent children, adult dependents, a disability or are classed as a Care Leaver may be entitled to additional help.
+Students with dependent children, adult dependents, a disability or are classed as a care experience or estranged may be entitled to additional help.

-If you have further additional circumstances, there may be additional support and funding available.
-For more information please visit our Student Plus webpage.
+If you have further additional circumstances, there may be additional support and funding available from Swansea University.

 Remember - There are Scholarships and Bursaries available.
 They are provided by Swansea University to promote excellence and widening participation.